Coarse geometry of quasi-transitive graphs beyond planarity: Open problems

 To see that the case $\lcr\geq 2$ reduces to the case $\lcr=1$, observe that for every $k$-planar graph $G$ with $k\geq 2$, its $(k-1)$-subdivision $G^{(k-1)}$ (the graph obtained from $G$ by replacing every edge by a path on $k$ edges) is locally finite, quasi-transitive, quasi-isometric to $G$, and 1-planar.
 To see the last point, consider any embedding of $G$ in $\mathbb{R}^2$ in which every edge is involved in at most $k$ crossings and assume without loss of generality that the crossing points between every two edges are all pairwise distinct.
 Then for every edge $e\in E(G)$, one can add the $k-1$ corresponding vertices of $G^{(k-1)}$ subdividing $e$ in the drawing by putting at least one vertex on each of the curves connecting two consecutive crossing points of $e$ with other edges.

 We note that Conjecture \ref{qikp1} (and thus Conjecture \ref{qikp}) would be a direct consequence of the following.

-\begin{conjecture} Let $G$ be a quasi-transitive graph of bounded degree, embedded in the plane with at most 1 crossing per edge.
-Then there is an integer $k$ such that for every pair of crossing edges $uv, xy$ in $G$, we have $d_G(u,x)\le k$. \end{conjecture}
+\begin{conjecture} Let $G$ be a quasi-transitive 1-planar graph of bounded degree.
+Then there is an integer $k$ and an embedding of $G$ in the plane with at most 1 crossing per edge such that for every pair of crossing edges $uv, xy$ in $G$, we have $d_G(u,x)\le k$. \end{conjecture}

+In a previous version of this manuscript we were conjecturing something stronger, namely that for any embedding of $G$ with at most 1 crossing per edge, there is an integer $k$ such that all pairs of crossing edges lie at distance at most $k$ in $G$.
+But this is false (as shown by the two-way infinite path, drawn in such a way that it self-intersects at more and more distant points).

 In this paper we have mainly considered graphs with finite local crossing number.
 A natural generalization is the following: a graph is \emph{$(<\omega)$-planar} if it has a drawing in the plane in which each edge is involved in finitely many crossings.
 This raises the following question.